Thomas Jefferson Speaks to YOU,

 Bail-Out Plan

-the first and most important republican virtues, and public debt as the greatest of
+however, place economy among the first and most important republican virtues,

-the dangers to be feared.
+as the greatest of the dangers to be feared.

-country is now taking so steady a course as to show by what road it will pass to destruction, to
+taking so steady a course as to show by

-consolidation of power first, and then corruption, its necessary consequence.
+consolidation of power first, and then corruption, its necessary

-We must not let our rulers
+We must not let our rulers load

-load us with perpetual debt.
+us with perpetual debt.
+We must make

-We must make our election between
+our election between economy and liberty

-economy and liberty or profusion and servitude.
-If we run into such debt, as that we must be taxed in our meat and in
+run into such debt, as that we must be

-our drink, in our necessaries
+taxed in our meat and in our drink, in our necessaries and our comforts,

-and our creeds... [we will] have no time
+[we will] have no

-to think, no means of calling our miss-managers to account
+time to think, no means of calling our miss-managers to account

 but be glad to obtain subsistence by hiring ourselves to rivet their chains on the necks of our fellow-sufferers...
 And this is the tendency of all human